-Since the number of proteins in our non-redundant set of motions is limited, we refined the cutoff value for our S-statistic by using 10-fold cross-validation.
-The data set of 377 proteins was split into ten equally balanced subsets, each containing $\sim$ 38 structures from the original set.
+Since the number of proteins in our nonredundant set of motions is limited, we refined the cut-off value for our S-statistic by using 10-fold cross-validation.
+The data set of 377 proteins was split into 10 equally balanced subsets, each containing \sim 38 structures from the original set.
 Structures in each subset were selected completely randomly.
 Each structure belonged to only a single subset, and there were no duplicated structures in any subset.
-The optimal value for the cut-off, which turned out to be 2.5%, has been determined in each subset based on the remaining $\sim$ 340 structures that belonged to the other nine subsets.
+The optimal value for the cutoff, which turned out to be 2.5%, has been determined in each subset based on the remaining \sim 340 structures that belonged to the other nine subsets.

-In practice, selecting four atoms based on their B-factors for a single structure is sufficient to satisfy this threshold requirement as well as to build an overall qualitative picture of the overall protein motion.
+In practice, selecting four atoms based on their B-factors for a single structure is sufficient to satisfy this threshold requirement, as well as to build an overall qualitative picture of the overall protein motion.
 Motion prediction based on only a single "best" atom selection is also a viable alternative.
-The distribution of average absolute angles $\tilde{\theta}N^{(B)} \equiv \frac{1}{N} \sum{i{\text{max},B}}^N \theta_i$ based on the one-atom $\tilde{\theta}1^{(B)}$ and four-atom $\tilde{\theta}4^{(B)}$ largest B-factor selection criteria for the entire data set is shown in Figure 7.
+The distribution of average absolute angles based on the one-atom $\tilde{\theta}1^{(B)}$ and four-atom $\tilde{\theta}4^{(B)}$ largest B-factor selection criteria for the entire data set is shown in

+$$\tilde{\theta}N^{(B)} \equiv \frac{1}{N} \sum{i \max B}^N \theta_i$$

+Figure 7.
 Both distributions appear to be very similar.
-One can see that accurate motion direction predictions (<30 degrees deviation from the observed direction) occur commonly but not all the time.
+One can see that accurate motion direction predictions (<30° deviation from the observed direction) occur commonly but not all the time.
 This is expected, however since NMA is not a very accurate description of real-life motion and the longest trajectory in a protein motion is rarely a straight line.
 Therefore, an otherwise correctly predicted initial direction of motion (NMA prediction) might deviate noticeably from the vector connecting its initial and final positions.
-This suggests, in turn, that a picture represented by four atoms with the largest B-factors tends to be a better visual description of the overall motion, particularly, in cases involving hinge motion or large-domain motion (from a statistical point of view, however, both one-atom and four-atom motion descriptions are nearly equivalent, since they both satisfy the 2.5% selection criterion).
+This suggests, in turn, that a picture represented by four atoms with the largest B-factors tends to be a better visual description of the overall motion, particularly in cases involving hinge motion or large-domain motion (from a statistical point of view, however, both one-atom and four-atom motion descriptions are nearly equivalent, since they both satisfy the 2.5% selection criterion).